What Is Suboxone?

 Is Suboxone Addiction Possible?

-While Suboxone addiction is unlikely, Suboxone abuse is absolutely possible.
-In fact, drug traffickers have been selling illegal Suboxone to people throughout the United States.
+Although Suboxone addiction is unlikely, Suboxone abuse is certainly possible.
+Drug traffickers have been selling illegal Suboxone to people throughout the United States.
 In 2018, police in just one city, Cincinnati, confiscated over 6,000 doses of illegal Suboxone.
-Most people who buy Suboxone illegally and abuse it are not trying to experience its effects as an opioid.
+Most people who buy Suboxone illegally are not trying to experience an “opioid high.”
 Instead, they are trying to obtain relief from opioid withdrawal.
-A person could abuse Suboxone by using it to relieve opioid withdrawal without a prescription and without undergoing treatment for opioid addiction.
-In such cases, the person will use Suboxone whenever they start to experience withdrawal symptoms while failing to abide by any medical limits.
-Consequently, they may experience Suboxone’s worst side effects.
+A person could misuse Suboxone by using it to relieve opioid withdrawal without a prescription and without undergoing treatment for opioid addiction.
+In such cases, a person might use Suboxone whenever they start to experience withdrawal symptoms, fail to abide by any medical limits, and suffer an overdose.
+When someone neglects to start treatment for opioid addiction and takes Suboxone regularly to live without withdrawal symptoms, they become dependent on the medication and never overcome the illness.
+While it’s easier to just take Suboxone, recovery is the true long-term solution for withdrawal and addiction.

 What Are the Side Effects and Risks of Suboxone?